-Whether or not your company operates in one of the few states that tax intangible assets—those that have no physical form but do have value—understanding intangible asset valuation is important.
+Whether or not your company operates in one of the few states that tax intangible assets—those with no physical form but do have value—understanding intangible asset valuation is essential.
 Why?
 Because it’s part and parcel of ensuring a fair assessment for both real estate and personal property.

-In this article we’ll take a closer look at what constitutes an intangible asset, as well as various intangible asset valuation methods you can use.
+In this article, we’ll take a closer look at what constitutes an intangible asset, as well as various intangible asset valuation methods you can use.

 What is an intangible asset?

 An intangible asset has intrinsic value to its owner, but without a physical nature (though it may be represented by something tangible such as a contract).
 An intangible asset has several generally agreed-upon attributes that give it form and structure:

 - It has a legal existence and is subject to legal protections.

 - Intangible assets have transferable ownership.
 The right can be separated in three ways: by itself, with other intangible assets, or with tangible assets.

 - It can be destroyed or terminated at a specified time or as a result of an identifiable event.